gee-forr/the_profound_kernel/README.md

 # The Profound Kernel

 The Profound Kernel is a really, really obnoxious twitter bot.
-Follow him on @ProfoundKernel
+You can follow @ProfoundKernel on twitter.

 # What it does